Guidance Counselor

 After passing the NCE, prospective career counselors can apply for their National Certified Counselor (NCC) credential.
 This certification is at the national level and is required by many states to practice as a school counselor, which is related to guidance counseling.

-Those applying for NCC certification must have at least 100 hours of supervised postgraduate counseling experience and 3,000 hours of postgraduate counseling work experience completed over at least a 24-month period.
+Those applying for NCC certification must have at least 100 hours of supervised postgraduate counseling experience and 3,000 hours of postgraduate counseling work experience completed over at least 24 months.
 However, this requirement is waived for graduates of CACREP-accredited programs.
 It is also waived for state-licensed professional counselors or those with a doctorate in counseling.
 Last, they must have an endorsement from a professional colleague with a master’s degree or higher in the mental health field.

 Prospective guidance counselors can pay for the NCE and apply for NCC certification at the same time for $375.